-Chief Executive Officer 5x Base Salary
+Chief Executive Officer5x Base SalaryOther Executive Officers2x Base SalaryNon-Employee Directors5x Annual Retainer

-Other Executive Officers 2x Base Salary

-Non-Employee Directors 5x Annual Retainer

 The minimum share ownership amounts are required to be achieved within five years of an individual first becoming subject to these guidelines.
-All shares for which a director or an executive officer is deemed to be the beneficial owner under Section 16 of the Exchange Act, including shares held in a living trust for the individual's benefit, count toward this ownership requirement.
+All shares for which a director or an executive officer is deemed to be the beneficial owner under Section 16 of the Exchange Act, including shares held in a trust for the benefit of the individual or a member of his or her family, count toward this ownership requirement.
+Additionally, for those directors who are employed by or otherwise affiliated with a shareholder of the Company, shares owned by such affiliated entity count towards this ownership requirement in the discretion of the Compensation Committee.
 Restricted stock and service-based restricted stock unit awards held by the director or executive count toward the holding requirements.
 Performance-based restricted stock units do not count toward this ownership requirement unless and until the performance criteria are satisfied.
-Stock options, stock appreciation rights, and phantom stock units do not count toward this ownership requirement unless and until any underlying shares are issued.
-Unless a non-employee director or executive officer is in compliance with these guidelines, he or she is required to retain and hold 50% of any "net shares" of Common Stock issued in connection with any equity-based awards granted under the Company's compensation plans after such non-employee director or executive officer first becomes subject to these guidelines.
-"Net shares" are those shares that remain after shares are sold or withheld (i) to pay the exercise price and withholding taxes in the case of stock options or (ii) to pay withholding taxes in the case of other awards.
+Stock options, stock appreciation rights, and phantom stock units do not count toward this ownership requirement to these guidelines, he or she is required to retain and hold 50% of any "net shares" of Common Stock issued in connection with any equity-based awards granted under the Company's compensation plans after such non-employee director or executive officer first becomes subject to these guidelines.
+"Net shares" are those shares that remain after shares are sold or withheld (i) to pay the exercise price and withholding taxes in the case of other awards.
 Compliance with these guidelines is assessed on an annual basis by the Compensation Committee.
-At the time compliance was assessed in 2019, all directors and executive officers attained the minimum ownership levels or were otherwise in compliance with the Company's stock ownership guidelines.
+At the time compliance was assessed in 2020, all directors and executive officers attained the minimum ownership levels or were otherwise in compliance with the Company's stock ownership guidelines.

-Policy on Speculative Trading Activities - Anti-Hedging and Pledging Policy
+Policy on Speculative Trading Activities-Anti-Hedging and Pledging Policy